SamHastings1066/Squatify/README.md

-Squatify is an innovative iOS fitness tracker tailored for squat enthusiasts.
-Using your device's camera, it provides a hands-free experience in counting reps, tracking sets, and timing rest intervals.
+Squatify is an iOS fitness tracker tailored squats.
+It uses the device camera to provide a hands-free experience for counting reps, tracking sets, and timing rest intervals.
+It also allows users to visualise their workout history.
+The intention is to also provide form correction in the next major release.

 <p align="center">
   <img src="./trimmed_preview.gif" alt="Squatify Preview" width="32%">